prorev/prorev.github.io/_posts/2020-01-15-swift_hello.md

 ### Array Filter

-Filter returns the new array where the condition is `true`.
+Filter returns the new array where the condition inside the filter evaluates to `true`.
 In our case elements that are odd. `$0` represents the current element.

 _Example:_
 ```swift